SerdarMustafa1/applecottagecreetown.co.uk/content/property-details.md

 ---
 title: "Property Details"
-description: "Learn more about Apple Cottage's features and specifications."
+description: "Explore the features and specifications of Apple Cottage."
 ---

 Apple Cottage combines traditional charm with modern comforts.
 The spacious rooms, updated fixtures, and scenic surroundings make it a delightful place to call home.